ouspg/SoftwareHardwareSec/3.Shellcoding/README.md

 By overflowing the buffer with the right amount of padding and inserting the correct memory address, you can redirect the program's execution flow to jump to the specified memory location.
 Increment the padding incrementally to fine-tune this process.

-Example scenario would be something like this.
+An example scenario would be something like this.
 The function which is never actually called, is printing something and opening the shell:

 ```shell